Prompting Robot Teams with Natural Language

-In this work, we bridge the gap between high-level reasoning via natural language and its real-time distributed multi-robot implementation.
-Our approach leverages the observation that all robot tasks are \textit{algorithms}: algorithms can be represented using automata, which can, in turn, be encoded by recurrent neural networks (RNNs).
-We train this RNN offline in a supervised fashion using task decompositions obtained from an LLM, distilling its reasoning capabilities and aligning its internal states with the tasks' semantics.
-This formulation encodes \textit{multiple} automata into one RNN, encapsulating solutions to a variety of multi-robot tasks.
-The internal state of the RNN is used to condition a graph neural network-based policy trained using multi-agent reinforcement learning, achieving distributed collaboration.
-We evaluate via simulations and real experiments with multi-robot problems that require reasoning and sequential decision-making.
+In this work, we bridge the gap between high-level reasoning and its real-time decentralized multi-robot implementation.
+We leverage the observation that robot tasks are \textit{algorithms}: algorithms can be represented using automata, which can, in turn, be encoded by recurrent neural networks (RNNs).
+We train this RNN offline using task decompositions obtained from an LLM, distilling its reasoning capabilities and aligning its internal states with the tasks' semantics.
+This leads to a single, tiny RNN that encapsulates a variety of multi-robot tasks in its internal state.
+This internal state is then used to condition a graph neural network-based policy trained using multi-agent reinforcement learning, thus connecting the reasoning process to a lower-level decentralized execution of the sub-tasks in a feedback loop.
+We evaluate this via simulations and real experiments on multi-robot problems that require reasoning and sequential decision-making.
 Our results demonstrate a first in achieving onboard, real-time, decentralized multi-robot reasoning and collaboration---all from a natural language command.